krishnadevz/krishnadevz.github.io/About.md

 # past reads
+* `1001 dreams: an Illustrated guide to dreams and their meanings.` - by jack altman
 * `the subtle art of not giving f*ck`. - by mark manson
 * `how to steal like an artist`. - by austin kleon.
 * `do epic shit` - by ankur wariko.